manuel-dileo/pokemon-data-science/README.md

 -   For every basic stat. , Which pokémon has the highest value?
 Which pokémon has the lowest value?
 -   How many species of pokémon exist for each type?
 Which type is the most common?
--   Which ability is the most common?
+-   Which ability is the most common? <br>
 In addition, a <b>jupyter notebook</b> will be dedicated to each of the following questions:
 -   Is it possible to build a <b>classifier</b> to identify legendary pokémon ?